jschmid/AndroidOnFire/README.md

 AndroidOnFire
 =============

-A library to use Firebase on a native Android application.
+A library to use [Firebase][firebase] on a native Android application.

 # Installation